jfroelich/rss-reader/docs/ops/poll-entry.md

+# poll-entry
-The `poll-entry` function processes and entry and possibly adds it to the database.
+Processes an entry and possibly adds it to the database.
 The full-text html of the entry is fetched and stored as `entry.content`.

 ### Context properties
 * **rconn** {IDBDatabase} required